Ambient light is crucial to setting the tone and mood of any setting.

 2. Task Lighting

 The task light will highlight the specific activity that people should perform in each room.
-It indirectly forces people to sleep in their bedroom, read in the library, or cook in a kitchen.
+It indirectly forces people to sleep in their bedroom, read in the library, or cook in the kitchen.

 I highly recommend avoiding harsh lighting that will cast annoying and unflattering shadows.

 For a more practical solution, try installing a switch for focal lighting separate from the room light switch.
 A pendant lighting, downlight, and portable/desk lamp will serve the best as task lighting.